Change of Address in Missouri

 - You must also get the address updated on your Missouri Vehicle Title and Registration certificate.
 This must be done as soon as possible, after moving to a new address, since this will allow you to receive your renewal notice and any other correspondence in a timely fashion.

-- You can report the change of address in person by visiting your nearest driver license office or call on (573) 751-4509 for further details.
+- You can report the change of address in person by visiting your nearest driver license office.

 NOTIFYING YOUR INSURANCE SERVICE PROVIDER OF AN ADDRESS CHANGE